azuredevcollege/azuredevcollege.github.io/guide/README.md

 This costs 100.00€ plus VAT and cannot be taken back as soon as it is awarded.

 **Permissions in the subscription**
-Please make sure that the following permissions are included in the subscription:
+Please make sure that the following roles are assigned to you:

+Azure Active Directory:

+- Application Administrator Role

+Subscription:

-- "Application Administrator"
+- Owner Role
-- Permission to deploy any resource
+- Permission to deploy any resource in your subscription

 A Paid Subscription (Option 2) as well as the Subscription we provide (Option 3) ensure this.
 Here you are a Global Administrator.